philip727/technical-test/README.md

 go build
 ```
 Then start the .exe that will be made in the root directory, might be called: **tech-test.exe**.

+#  Testing with Postman
+**MAKE SURE YOU HAVE POSTMAN INSTALLED.
+IF NOT, GO HERE:  [Postman Download](https://www.postman.com/downloads/)**
+Import the **tests.postman_collection.json** from the root directory into Postman, click on a query and press the send button and it will send a request.

 # Production Readiness
 Setting up for production is as simple as changing the **PRODUCTION** key in the **.env** to 1 and it will use all the production keys rather than the test keys.